How Phishing Works: Behind the Scenes of Recent Cybercriminal Tactics

 Phishing attacks aim to capture a range of sensitive data:

-SpyCloud has recaptured tens of millions of stolen data records from phishing attacks, and billions from third party breaches and malware, underscoring the critical need for businesses to monitor and remediate compromised accounts proactively.
+SpyCloud has recaptured 28+ million phished records and 53+ billion total identity records (from third-party breaches, malware infections, and phishing kits), reinforcing the need for organizations to monitor exposures and remediate compromised identities to prevent follow-on attacks.
 While criminals can take various pieces of data to perpetrate a number of attacks, employee logins are particularly valuable to bad actors, as they can be direct keys to access corporate networks and sensitive data and commit account takeover (and worse).

 What happens to data stolen in phishing attacks?